Want to decide the best order for listing co-authors and acknowledging their contributions? See some guidelines below:

 ![]() |

 Using a journal matching technology based on your manuscript title and abstract, the following tools can help you find journals that could be best suited for publishing your systematic review article.
-You will need also to consult the journal’s aims and scope for further guidance.
-Simply insert your title and abstract and select the appropriate field-of-research for the best results.
+You will also need to consult the journal’s aims and scope for further guidance.
+Insert your title and abstract, and select the appropriate field of research for the best results.

 |